jwei7er/machine_learning/NaiveBayes/Readme.md

     d.
 Additional optional arguments can be provided after the 4 arguments listed above:

-      * "trainLimit=#" - without quotation marks and replacing # with an integer number.
+      * *trainLimit=#* - Replace the # with an integer number.
 This limits the training to the specified amount of rows given or the entire size of the training file, whichever is less.

-      * "showTestProb" - without quotation marks.
-This turns on printing each of the test data probabilities.
+      * *showTestProb* - This turns on printing each of the test data probabilities.

       An example command line containing both of these additional optional arguments would be: